-NYSEG will applies the same privacy protection standards to all data they collect.
-In treating your personal information as confidential, NYSEG complies with all regulatory requirements of the Public Service Commission.
-To learn more about NYSEG's privacy protection, contact NYSEG customer service.
+NYSEG has said that they apply the same privacy protection standards to all data they collect.
+They have said that they treat your personal information as confidential and they comply with all regulatory requirements of the Public Service Commission.
+They have more information on their Frequently Asked Questions website under Network and Data Security Section

-How will this help increase the use of renewable energy?
+How will smart meters help increase the use of renewable energy?

 What will this do for me if I already have solar at my house?